Toggle menu

 Eye Surgery (Eyes.)
 Mending the eyes to cure blindness and eye damage.

-• Using imidazoline is usually faster than this surgery.
+• Unless the patient has extreme eye damage, using imidazoline is usually faster than this surgery.

 • Mend the eyes.
 (Scalpel->Retractor->Hemostat->Cautery).